Pharmacy Residency Learning Experiences

 Pain Management/Substance Use Disorder (SUD):

-The Pain Management/Substance Use Disorder (SUD) rotation is an elective 4-week learning experience for pharmacy practice residents to further gain clinical knowledge and experience in pharmacotherapy management of patients with chronic pain and SUD through direct patient care.
-The resident is expected to provide patient care to patients in the face-to-face pharmacy clinic, multispecialty pain team, SARRTP groups and through telephone appointments.
-The resident will also be in-charge of STORM Data-Based Opioid Risk Reviews and chart review requests.
+The Pain Management/Substance Use Disorder (SUD) rotation is an elective 5-week learning experience for pharmacy practice residents to further gain clinical knowledge and experience in pharmacotherapy management of patients with chronic pain and SUD through direct patient care.
+The resident is expected to provide patient care to patients in the face-to-face pharmacy clinic, multispecialty pain team, Substance Abuse Residential Rehabilitation Treatment Program (SARRTP) groups and through telephone appointments.
+The resident will also be in-charge of Stratification Tool for Opioid Risk Mitigation (STORM) Data-Based Opioid Risk Reviews and chart review requests.
 The resident will be responsible for conducting patient interviews, addressing medication therapy issues and questions, interpreting lab results/urine drug screen (UDS) and documenting direct patient care activities appropriately in the electronic medical record.
 The resident will be expected to develop appropriate therapeutic treatment plans (to include pharmacological and non-pharmacological), goals, monitoring plans and provide education to the patient and caregivers.
 This rotation gives the resident the opportunity to expand their clinical knowledge in specific patient populations that will require special consideration, such as individuals with mental health and substance use disorders.
 The resident will also gain experience in developing interviewing and communication skills specific to assessing chronic pain/SUD issues and needs.
 The resident will have the opportunity to become involved in Academic Detailing and VA national initiatives.

 Home based Primary Care (HBPC):

 The residency project is a longitudinal requirement to successfully complete the residency program.
 It is either a research project or quality improvement project.
-The main distinction is that a project considered research would require IRB approval whereas a quality improvement project would not necessarily require IRB approval.
 Each resident will either develop their own project or choose between projects the pharmacy service has developed.
 Each resident will work with their research mentor or team on the project.

 The project should be presented as a platform presentation at the Eastern States residency conference.